nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-architecture.md

 ### 2.2 Monitoring service (xroad-monitor)

 Monitoring service is responsible for collecting the monitoring data from one security server instance.
-It distributes the collected data to monitoring clients (normally the local monitoring metaservice) when requested through an Akka interface.
+It distributes the collected data to monitoring clients (normally the local monitoring metaservice) when requested through an gRPC interface.

 Monitoring service uses several _sensors_ to collect the data.
 Sensors and related functionalities are build on top of [Dropwizard Metrics](https://github.com/dropwizard/metrics).